How To Choose A Baby Name You Won't Regret

 6. Other popular categories

-There are a variety of other names not limited to the above-mentioned categories.
+There are a variety of baby names around the world not limited to the above-mentioned categories.
 For example, in India, in certain cultures like Hindus and Jains, names are often chosen with the help of an astrologer who chooses the names according to one’s lunar constellation at the time of birth.
 In Chinese culture, balance and harmony are important.
 They often take inspiration from nature and the five elements.
 Baby name inspiration is everywhere if you look close enough.
 It is in the seasons, flowers, animals, birds, trees, history, astrology, colors, and even abstract things like virtues.
 There are endless possibilities for finding a name that resonates with you and your family’s values.

 Religious Considerations And Naming Ceremonies